 - being a use, which can be carried out in any residential area without detriment to the amenity of that area by reason of noise, vibration, smell, fumes, smoke, soot, ash, dust or grit.

 Change of use – Class E

 The key benefit is that it facilitates a variety of uses within 1 use class and therefore without the need for planning permission for a change of use.

-The amendments to the use class order has created confusion and a lack of clarity as to whether permission is required or whether some change of use to Class E are permitted development or require approval.
+The amendments to the use class order have created confusion and a lack of clarity as to whether permission is required.
+Also whether some changes of use to or from Class E are permitted development or require approval.
 As ever, the devil is in the detail!
 Plande will review your specific requirements against the plethora of, seemingly regularly changing rules and regulations.

-Where previous uses fell into the now deleted use classes, generally, these automatically become the new class and as such don’t really fall into the context of class e permitted development, however not all changes are allowed.
-For example, where previous approvals restricted or limited particular uses it may mean that a change is not permitted development.
+Where previous uses fell into now deleted use classes, these generally become the new class.
+As such they don’t really fall into the context of class e permitted development.
+However, not all changes are allowed.
+For example, where previous approvals restricted or limited particular uses, it may mean that a change is not permitted development.
 Advice should be sought accordingly.

-At Plande, we have been involved with a variety of commercial, business and service projects, which now fall under Use Class E, including new build, extensions and mixed-use buildings comprising multiple uses.
+At Plande, we have been involved with a variety of commercial, business and service projects, which now fall under Class E Planning, including new build, extensions and mixed-use buildings comprising multiple uses.